 EkkoSoft Critical, our Software as a Service (SaaS) offering, continues to captivate data center operators worldwide.
-With EkkoSoft Critical 8.0, we are proud to introduce game-changing features that revolutionize data center management and ESG reporting.
+With EkkoSoft Critical, we are proud to introduce game-changing features that revolutionize data center management and ESG reporting.

-Key Features of EkkoSoft Critical 8.0:
+Key Features of EkkoSoft Critical:

-- Consolidated Estate / Enterprise Dashboard Views: EkkoSoft Critical 8.0 introduces consolidated estate and enterprise dashboard views, optimizing thermal, power, and capacity management across extended data center estates.
-This feature simplifies data center management, providing a comprehensive view of performance that ensures resources are used efficiently. - Embedded Reporting Capabilities: One of the standout features of EkkoSoft Critical 8.0 is its embedded reporting capabilities.
+- Embedded ESG Reporting Capabilities: One of the standout features of EkkoSoft Critical is its embedded ESG Reporting capabilities.
 These capabilities empower data center operations teams to automate the production of ESG and sustainability reports and metrics.
 The best part?
-It accomplishes this task at a fraction of the time and cost compared to legacy DCIM and BMS approaches, ensuring readiness for upcoming EU deadlines.
+It accomplishes this task at a fraction of the time and cost compared to legacy DCIM and BMS approaches, ensuring readiness for upcoming EU deadlines. - Consolidated Estate / Enterprise Dashboard Views: EkkoSoft Critical introduces consolidated estate and enterprise dashboard views, optimizing thermal, power, and capacity management across extended data center estates.
+This feature simplifies data center management, providing a comprehensive view of performance that ensures resources are used efficiently.